stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 I mean, we don't know what dark matter is.
 And if in fact the properties of dark matter were consistent with that hypothesis, you could go about testing it.
 Yeah.
 So, all three methods of heat transfer are happening all the time, but it's about which one happens best.
 But essentially, the laws of thermodynamics tell us that heat always moves from a hotter to a colder body.
-My favourite formulation of the laws of thermodynamics is you can't win, you can't break even and you can't get out of the game.
+My favourite formulation of the laws of thermodynamics is you can't win, you can't break even, and you can't get out of the game.

 #### BEN